forestdb/forestdb.org/models/hyperbolicmetaphor.md

 model-tags: linguistics, pragmatics
 ---

-A model of metaphor where the feature is gradable and exaggerated.
+A model of metaphor where features are gradable and exaggerated.
 ~~~~
 ;; John could either be an giraffe or a person.
 (define categories (list 'giraffe 'person))